Difference Between Qualcomm Snapdragon and Exynos

 The ARM architectural style is used in Snapdragon’s primary processor unit.

-Multiple CPU structures, an Adreno animation computation unit, a Snapdragon connectivity router, a Hexagon Arduino microcontroller, a Qualcomm Spectra analog transmission quad-core, and other applications and hardware to assist a smartphone’s location data, camera, and AI momentum may all be included in a solitary SoC.
+Multiple CPU structures, an Adreno animation computation unit, a Snapdragon connectivity router, a Hexagon Arduino microcontroller, a Qualcomm Spectra analogue transmission quad-core, and other applications and hardware to assist a smartphone’s location data, camera, and AI momentum may all be included in a solitary SoC.

 Comparison Table